 Chicago shooting suspect fired at officer from point-blank range, shocking video shows

-2 Chicago Police officers and the gunman were wounded in the May 16 shooting
+2 Chicago police officers and the gunman were wounded in the May 16 shooting

 Chicago Police have released shocking bodycam video showing a shooting suspect pulling out a gun and firing at officers, leaving two cops, and their attacker, wounded.

-The Chicago Police Department (CPD) on Thursday released a nearly three and a half minutes-long video montage of the May 16 shooting, including the moments when the suspect – who had been ignoring officers’ demands to "drop the gun" and stop for them – fired point-blank at one of the officers.
+The Chicago Police Department (CPD) on Thursday released a nearly three-and-a-half minute video montage of the May 16 shooting, including the moments when the suspect – who had been ignoring officers’ demands to "drop the gun" and stop for them – fired point-blank at one of the officers.

-Police were responding to a report of shots fired shortly before 7:20 a.m. on May 16 on Chicago’s West Side.
-Thursday’s video is a compilation of several clips provided Wednesday by the city’s Civilian Office of Police Accountability.
+Police were responding to a report of shots fired shortly before 7:20 a.m. on Chicago’s West Side.

+The new video is a compilation of several clips provided Wednesday by the city’s Civilian Office of Police Accountability.

 WARNING: THIS VIDEO CONTAINS GRAPHIC IMAGES AND EXPLICIT LANGUAGE